BRAY

 "Malcolm has worked and worked and worked for many years, and his recent paintings, in my opinion, are not only his best but are better than many and most paintings that I see around me.
 I don't say this lightly and I wouldn't have said this so strongly a few years ago - I always liked Malcolm's work, and appreciated his direction and the struggle that was his art.
 But part of going down the rabbit hole is knowing and trusting that there are riches to be found if one keeps going, and Malcolm has hit gold of late."

 Bray attended Hull College of Art for a brief period in 1977.
-A natural draftsman with an affinity for painting, his initial interests encompassed graphic design, silk-screen printing and oil painting.
-Amidst a depressed and uncertain economy in England he chose to leave the foundation course preferring employment in Hull and then working in London before traveling to the United States for the first time in 1980.
+A natural draftsman with an affinity for painting, his initial interests encompassed graphic design, silkscreen printing and oil painting.
+However, amidst a depressed and uncertain economy he chose to leave the foundation course in Hull and set his sights on traveling abroad.

 The last shows for New Eclectic fell into the lap of MCS Gallery, Easton, Pennsylvania in 2003 and West Chester University, Pennsylvania in 2004.
 By the spring of 2004, Bray sold his import business to concentrate on his art career full-time, exactly thirty years after his arrival to the United States.